SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSQuoteAgent/GetConnectionStartupErrors.md

 so.topic: reference
 ---

+# NSPluginResponse[] GetConnectionStartupErrors()

 Returns an array of PluginResponseInfos for all failed connection initializations.

 **Returns:** NSPluginResponse[]